LSDOlab/omtools/docs/index.rst

 ------------

-``omtools`` stores a graph of nodes and edges representing expressions and their dependencies, analyzing the graph, and directing OpenMDAO to construct corresponding ``Component`` objects and issuing the necessary connections.
+``omtools`` stores a graph of nodes and edges representing variables and their dependencies, analyzing the graph, and directing OpenMDAO to construct corresponding ``Component`` objects and issuing the necessary connections.